Blue Harvest

-"Blue Harvest" is the hour-long premiere of the sixth season of the American animated television series Family Guy and the first part of the series' Laugh It Up, Fuzzball trilogy.
+"Blue Harvest" is the season premiere of the sixth season of the American animated television series Family Guy, and the first part of the series' Laugh It Up, Fuzzball trilogy.
 It originally aired on Fox in the United States on September 23, 2007.
-The episode is a retelling and parody of the 1977 blockbuster film Star Wars, recasting the show's characters as Star Wars characters, created with permission from Lucasfilm on the condition that the characters had to look exactly like they do in the movies.
+The episode is a retelling and parody of the 1977 blockbuster film Star Wars, recasting the show's characters as Star Wars characters, created with permission from Lucasfilm on the condition that the characters look exactly as they do in the movies.
 The plot follows Peter as he retells the story of Star Wars while the electricity is out in their house.

 The title is a reference to the working title of Return of the Jedi.
 The episode was written by Alec Sulkin and directed by Dominic Polcino, and guest-stars Chevy Chase, Beverly D'Angelo, Mick Hucknall, Rush Limbaugh, and Judd Nelson.
 The episode also includes recurring voice actors Lori Alan, Adam West, Ralph Garman, Danny Smith, John Viener, Steve Callaghan, Kirker Butler, Mark Hentemann, Johnny Brennan, Jon Benjamin, Phil LaMarr, and Wally Wingert.
-It was viewed by 10.86 million viewers on its original broadcast and received generally positive reviews from critics.
+It was viewed by 10.86 million viewers on its original broadcast.

 Plot

 The power goes out while the Griffins are watching television, and they are left with no other form of entertainment.
-While they wait for the power to return, Peter decides to retell the story of Star Wars beginning with "Part IV".
+While they wait for the power to return, Peter decides to retell the story of Star Wars, beginning with "Part IV".

 A Rebel ship is captured by a Star Destroyer.
 On the ship are the droids C-3PO (Quagmire), R2-D2 (Cleveland) and the rebel leader Princess Leia (Lois).
 While the ship is boarded by stormtroopers, Leia tries to send an MPEG to Obi-Wan Kenobi through R2, but encounters so many complications that R2 offers to deliver the message himself.
 Leia is captured by Darth Vader (Stewie) while R2 and 3PO flee to Tatooine in an escape pod, where they are captured by Jawas (one of whom is Mort).

 The droids are sold to a family of moisture farmers, whose nephew Luke Skywalker (Chris) wishes to join the Rebellion and fight the Empire.
 While cleaning the droids, Luke stumbles upon Leia's message inside R2, who later decides to leave the farm.
 Luke and C-3PO pursue him, but are attacked by Sand People.
 Luke is knocked out by one of them (Opie) and is found by Obi-Wan Kenobi (Herbert), who takes them to his hut.
 Leia's message explains that R2 contains the plans to the Death Star, which must be sent to her father on her home planet of Alderaan and asks Obi-Wan to help.
 Obi-Wan tells Luke that he must learn the ways of the Force and accompany him to Alderaan, and gives him his own lightsaber.
 Realizing that the Empire must be looking for the droids, Luke returns home to discover that his home has been destroyed and his aunt and uncle killed, along with John Williams.